nhovratov/jobfair/Documentation/FAQ/Index.rst

 If you want to use shortened URLs with TYPO3 9+, you can use the following code in your site configuration.

-Please mind the the intendation: "routeEnhancers" starts on the first character of the line.
+Please mind the the indentation: "routeEnhancers" starts on the first character of the line.

 .. code-block:: yaml